A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: Preliminaries

-The projection of a Legendrian knot $\gamma(t) = (x(t), y(t), z(t))$ in $(\mathbb{R}^3, \xi_{st})$ onto the $y$-$z$ plane is called the front projection.
-An example of a Legendrian representative of the right-handed trefoil knot $T_{2,3}$ is shown in Figure~\ref{fig:L0201}.
-In the front projection, the $x$-coordinate is determined by the slope of the projected curve: $x = -\frac{dz}{dy}$.
-At a crossing, the strand with larger slope is under the strand with smaller slope.
-The projection also includes cusp singularities, which occur at points where the tangent vector to the knot $L$ is parallel to the $x$-axis.
+For a Legendrian knot $L$ parametrized by $\gamma(t) = (x(t), y(t), z(t))$ in $(\mathbb{R}^3, \xi_{st})$, its projection onto the $yz$-plane is called the front projection.
+In a front projection, the $x$-coordinate is recovered from the slope of the projected curve via $x = -dz/dy$.
+Consequently, at any crossing, the strand with the larger slope lies under the strand with the smaller slope.
+The front projection also features cusp singularities, which correspond to points where the tangent vector to $L$ is parallel to the $x$-axis.
+Figure~\ref{fig:W0201} illustrates a front projection of a Legendrian representative of the right-handed trefoil knot $T_{2,3}$.